What was the point of COP26?

 In her article Did COP26 Inspire Business Sustainability Or Just Encourage A Future Of ‘Greenwashing’?, social media and immersive technology specialist Rebecca Barnatt-Smith argued that the importance of COP26 has enhanced sustainable consumer behaviour.

-In the articles Rebecca writes: “If we look at the modern-day consumer, it’s clear to see that the importance of COP26 has only enhanced sustainable consumer behaviour.
+In the article, Rebecca writes: “If we look at the modern-day consumer, it’s clear to see that the importance of COP26 has only enhanced sustainable consumer behaviour.
 Post COP26, 75% of millennial consumers said that they consider sustainability when making a purchase, therefore making this modern audience not so passive and much more active.”

 Whilst this suggests things look good for the future, there is still a potential problem with older consumers, who might not be so eco-conscious when it comes to their purchasing habits.